Medically reviewed by Drugs.com. Last updated on Jun 18, 2022.

 Compulsive gambling is a serious condition that can destroy lives.
 Although treating compulsive gambling can be challenging, many people who struggle with compulsive gambling have found help through professional treatment.

-- Being preoccupied with gambling, such as constantly planning how to get more gambling money
+- Being preoccupied with gambling, such as constantly planning gambling activities and how to get more gambling money

 - Needing to gamble with increasing amounts of money to get the same thrill